MithrilJS/mithril.js/docs/index.md

 })
 ```

-The `m.route` function still has the same auto-redrawing functionality that `m.mount` does, and it also enables URL awareness; in other words, it lets Mithril know what to do when it sees a `#!` in the URL.
+The `m.route` function still has the same auto-redrawing functionality that `m.mount` does, and it also enables URL awareness; in other words, it lets Mithril.js know what to do when it sees a `#!` in the URL.

-The `"/splash"` right after `root` means that's the default route, i.e. if the hashbang in the URL doesn't point to one of the defined routes (`/splash` and `/hello`, in our case), then Mithril redirects to the default route.
+The `"/splash"` right after `root` means that's the default route, i.e. if the hashbang in the URL doesn't point to one of the defined routes (`/splash` and `/hello`, in our case), then Mithril.js redirects to the default route.
 So if you open the page in a browser and your URL is `https://localhost`, then you get redirected to `https://localhost/#!/splash`.

 Also, as you would expect, clicking on the link on the splash page takes you to the click counter screen we created earlier.
 Notice that now your URL will point to `https://localhost/#!/hello`.
 You can navigate back and forth to the splash page using the browser's back and next button.